 7. Muddy Little York'

 When York was founded the land was heavily forested, and every plot of land had to be painstakingly cleared of trees, and was of little value until that was done.
-It was backbreaking and expensive work.
-Once a patch was cleared the pioneers set about building log houses of a design the Loyalists had brought from the Thirteen Colonies.
-They were cold, damp, and cramped.
-Because they had no foundations, tended to sink into the ground.
-In those days even Lieutenant Governor Simcoe had to get by in a two room log house at the foot of Bathurst Street, a short ways to the west from here.
+Once a patch was cleared, the pioneers set about building log houses of a design the Loyalists had brought from the Thirteen Colonies.
+They were cold, damp, and cramped and because they had no foundations, they tended to sink into the ground.
+In those days even Lieutenant Governor Simcoe had to get by in a two room log house at the foot of Bathurst Street, a short ways west of here.
 A visitor to his home in the 1790s wrote: "The Governor and Mrs. Simcoe received me very graciously.
 But you have no conception of the Misery in which they live… in one room they lie and set company… and in the other are the Nurse and Children squalling..
 An open Bower covers us at dinner… and a tent with a small Table and three Chairs serves us for Council Room."
-These were replaced timber-framed buildings at the earliest possible opportunity.
-Brick homes, which cost about 10x as much to build, were marks of social standing for the colony's growing elite, and they began to appear soon after.xx1 Bad roads were a fact of life and "Rare indeed are kindly remarks about the early roads of Ontario," notes one historian.xx2 York's were particularly bad, especially as there were no storm drains or sewers so that when it rained human excrement and trash was churned into the mud, turning the town into an impassable, reeking morass.
+These homes were replaced by timber-framed buildings at the earliest possible opportunity.
+Brick homes, which cost about 10x as much to build, were marks of social standing for the colony's growing elite, and they began to appear soon after.xx1 Bad roads were a fact of life and "Rare indeed are kindly remarks about the early roads of Ontario," notes one historian.xx2 York's were particularly bad, especially as there were no storm drains or sewers, so when it rained, human excrement and trash was churned into the mud, turning the town into an impassable, reeking morass.
 Many took to calling the town 'muddy York,' or 'dirty Little York.'
 These bad roads shaped Ontario's early development, and ironically cemented 'muddy York's' future dominance of the province.
-Land cleared for roads across Ontario often turned to swamp that was nightmarishly difficult to navigate.
+Land cleared for roads across Ontario often turned into a swamp that was nightmarishly difficult to navigate.
 Corduroy roads (logs laid side by side) were one solution, though they promised a teeth-chattering, bumpy ride.
 This meant the pioneers relied heavily on water transport to visit and trade with each other and with the outside world.
-Thus few towns grew up inland, and instead communities were almost all concentrated along the shores of Lake Ontario.
+Thus, few towns developed inland, and instead communities were almost all concentrated along the shores of Lake Ontario.
 Simcoe had in fact wanted to make London the capital as well, but was dissuaded when he learned the difficulty of building a road to it.
 York's excellent harbour meant that it quickly became a transport hub, and Upper Canada's commercial capital as well as the political one.
 It started to grow quickly: 5,500 people lived in Toronto by 1832, more than double the size of the next largest city, Hamilton.xx3 Unsurprisingly perhaps, the inhabitants grew weary of having their town referred to as 'muddy Little York,' and with being confused with the original York, as well as the up-and-coming New York.
 In 1834 Council voted to incorporate as a city and revert to the old name Toronto.
 The Speaker proudly exclaimed "this city will be the only City of Toronto in the world!"xx4 This is no longer the case and there are now cities of Toronto in Kansas and Ohio.
-Ontario's Toronto is still the biggest though.
+However, our Toronto is still the biggest.

 8. Toronto Matures